htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 before the factory was removed.

-If Late Materialization of jobs is paused due to an error in materialization or because condor_hold was just to hold the cluster id, a ``Job Materialization Paused`` event will be written to the UserLog of the Cluster ad.
+If Late Materialization of jobs is paused due to an error in materialization or because condor_hold was used to hold the cluster id, a ``Job Materialization Paused`` event will be written to the UserLog of the Cluster ad.
 This event will indicate the reason for the pause.

 When ``condor_release`` is used to release the the cluster id of a Late Materialization job factory,